-From the beginning, The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, and as a Quality Improvement Organization (QIO) provider.
+The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, as a Quality Improvement Organization (QIO)-like entity.

-Working on behalf of CMS, QIOs are independent, objective organizations that improve health care delivery, safety, and efficiency through a combination of collaborating with provider organizations, delivering targeted technical assistance, and providing direct intervention with Medicare beneficiaries and the healthcare community.
+Working on behalf of CMS, QIO-like entities are independent, objective organizations that improve health care delivery, safety, and efficiency through a combination of collaborating with provider organizations, delivering targeted technical assistance, and providing direct intervention with Medicare beneficiaries and the healthcare community.
 QIOs work directly with health care providers to ensure the most current, clinically-proven techniques and practices deliver safe, high-quality care.

-The Columbus Organization has been accredited by the Commission on Accreditation of Rehabilitation Facilities for more than a decade.
+The Columbus Organization has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for more than a decade.
 As a CARF organization, we share its mission, vision and values.

 For more information about CARF International, the standards, or the accreditation process, visit www.carf.org.